 Best Soft Plastics and lures to Catch Murray Cod

 These predatory fish are not too fussy and will have a go at many lures.
 Good options include large surface lures cast hard up against the structure.
 However, they will also take large soft plastics, spinnerbaits, and bibbed hardbody lures.
-Cast in one area for a few minutes if you don’t get any bites then move on.
+Cast in one area for a few minutes, and if you don’t get any bites, move on.
 Keep doing this until you start getting some bites.
 Mix up colours and lure styles if the bite goes quiet.
-Some days bright colours work great the next day natural colours.
-For jig head selection it’s a good idea to have multiple weights and sizes with you.
-This way you can adjust based on the current strength and weather conditions.
+Some days, bright colours work great; other days, natural colours.
+For jig head selection, having multiple weights and sizes with you is a good idea.
+This way, you can adjust based on the current strength and weather conditions.
 We generally would have a 1/4, 1/6, 1/8, and & 1/12 jig head in a 2/0 and 3/0 size.
-Take your time when rigging and make sure the plastic is on straight, this improves the plastic action.
+Take your time when rigging and ensure the plastic is on straight, improving the plastic action.

 Soft Plastics